Frank-Walter Steinmeier: Second term as Foreign Minister, 2013–2017

 After the elections of 2013 and the new grand coalition government, Steinmeier was appointed foreign minister for a second time in December 2013.
 He replaced Guido Westerwelle, who had signed the P5+1 accord with Iran in November 2013.
-His deputies are Michael Roth (SPD) and Maria Böhmer (CDU).
-Upon taking office, Steinmeier initiated an ambitious review of Germany's foreign policy, holding meetings nationwide and drawing in more than 12,000 people who work at the ministry or abroad.
+His deputies were Michael Roth (SPD) and Maria Böhmer (CDU).
+Upon taking office, Steinmeier initiated an ambitious review of Germany's foreign policy, holding meetings nationwide and drawing in more than 12,000 people who worked at the ministry or abroad.

 Over the course of 2014, Steinmeier alternated with Merkel as Germany's most popular politician in polls of eligible voters.

-In light of criticism from the United States, Steinmeier has stood firm on Germany's approach in the Ukraine conflict, where it was balancing support for European economic sanctions on Russia with leaving the door open to a revived partnership.
+In light of criticism from the United States, Steinmeier stood firm on Germany's approach in the Russo-Ukrainian War, where it was balancing support for European economic sanctions on Russia with leaving the door open to a revived partnership.
 In May 2014, he proposed a greater mediation role for the OSCE, including the convening of local "round table" talks in Ukraine to defuse conflicts.
+The Steinmeier formula, as it is known to readers of Russian media, is synonymous with the Minsk II agreement.
 Between 2015 and 2016, Steinmeier hosted a series of Normandy format meetings in Berlin to negotiate a solution of the situation in the East of Ukraine.

 During the Minsk II talks on a ceasefire for eastern Ukraine in early 2015, he successfully negotiated with Russian President Vladimir Putin on allowing German doctors to visit Ukrainian military pilot Nadiya Savchenko, who had been on hunger strike for more than two months in a Russian jail.
-Steinmeier has in the past repeatedly ruled out arms shipments to resolve the yearlong conflict.
+Steinmeier has repeatedly ruled out arms shipments to resolve the conflict, and that was German policy until two days after the 24 February 2022 Russian invasion of Ukraine, at which time Chancellor Olaf Scholz ended it.

 In 2015, Steinmeier hosted a meeting of the delegations from Libya's two rival governments, who were battling for control of the country, and United Nations Special Representative Bernardino León to discuss a UN-sponsored peace and power-sharing proposal despite splits among some of the parties.

 Steinmeier later was instrumental in convening the International Syria Support Group (ISSG) and the Syria peace talks in Vienna in October 2015, drawing together Saudi Arabia; its main regional rival, Iran; as well as Russia, the United States and other Western powers and regional actors including Turkey and Iraq.